-Trunk sewer mains, those 12-inch and larger, that connect directly to MCES facilities were evaluated for capacity and the results are listed in Table 8.4.
-L25N is a 15-inch main crossing Shoreline Drive at Auditors Road.
+Trunk sewer mains, those 12-inch and larger, that connect directly to MCES facilities were evaluated for capacity and the results are listed in Table 8.3.
 L38S is a 15-inch main on Westedge Boulevard north of Bartlett Boulevard and directly connects to the MCES LS 38.
 There are no known capacity issues within the City.

-Table 8.4 2040 Trunk Sewer Capacities
+Table 8.3 2040 Trunk Sewer Capacities

-Trunk Sewer L25N L38S
+Trunk Sewer L38S

-Sewer Size 15" 15"
+Sewer Size 15"

-Capacity 1928 gpm 1840
+Capacity 1840

-2040 Flows 582 gpm 636 gpm
+2040 Flows 636 gpm

-Percent Full 30% 35%
+Percent Full 35%